Minimum Housing Codes.

 (1) Owner. - The holder of the title in fee simple and every mortgagee of record.

-(2) Parties in interest. - All individuals, associations, and corporations who have interests of record in a dwelling and any who are in possession thereof.
+(2) Parties in interest. - All individuals, associations, and corporations that have interests of record in a dwelling and any that are in possession of a dwelling.

 § 160D-1203.
 Ordinance authorized as to repair, closing, and demolition; order of public officer.